OngMinXian/NUSPlanner/README.md

   - [x] Complete the write-up section :fountain_pen:
     - [x] User can write and save a description about his skillsets and positive attributes
     - [x] User can view all events that he has logged under the work, academics and extracurricular tags, ordered by start and end date
-    - [x] Information displayed under the Experience, Education and Extracurriculars section originate from tasks/events that users have chosen to log in the Progress Report upon task/event creation
+    - [x] Information displayed under the Experience, Education and Extracurriculars section originate from tasks/events that users have chosen to log in the Progress Report upon task/event creation <br></br>
+- [x] Allow users to edit task/event details in the Offcanvas component used for viewing tasks/events in the Calendar page by **_23 July 2022** :calendar:
+  - [x] User can edit the task/event title, task/event description, organisation name, organisation role, whether task/event is done and whether the task/event is added to the Progress Report

  ### Before: Splashdown (22 Aug 2022) :checkered_flag:
- - [ ] Create project poster and video
+ - [x] Create project poster and video
- - [ ] Publish web application online
+ - [x] Publish web application online
- - [ ] Test web application and fix bugs
+ - [x] Test web application and fix bugs
  - [ ] If there is enough time, the feature below will be implemented:
     - [ ] Incorporate Telegram link to modules in the Module page
       - [ ] Parse TeleNUS to include a link to the telegram channel within the module’s information page